Luo Shuzhang

 Luo Shuzhang (羅叔章 (Luó Shūzhāng); December 21, 1899 – January 30, 1992) was a Chinese politician.
 Prior to joining the Chinese Communist Party in 1935, Luo was a teacher.
 A women's rights activist, she served as Vice Minister at several ministries from 1954 till her retirement in 1965.
 Luo died in Beijing aged 92.

 Early life

 Luo Shuzhang was born on December 21, 1899, in Yueyang, Hunan, China.
 Her father was a doctor who practised traditional Chinese medicine; he also ran a private school which he forbade his daughter from attending.
 Nonetheless, a young Luo Shuzhang read widely, thanks to her mother who gave her access to classic texts as Hundred Family Surnames and the Three Character Classic.
 At age 15, Luo was admitted to the newly established Yueyang Girls' School and was among the many local students who protested against Yuan Shikai's plan to restore the monarchy.
-Luo was enrolled into Changsha First Normal School a year after being accepted to Yueyang Girls'; she graduated from Changsha in 1919 and became a teacher, first at Chuxian County, Anhui for three years, and then in the Dutch East Indies for six years.
+Luo was enrolled into Changsha First Normal School a year after being accepted to Yueyang Girls'; she graduated from Changsha in 1919 and became a teacher, first at Chu County, Anhui for three years, and then in the Dutch East Indies for six years.